ppreshh/GuitarTutor/README.md

 Unity Mobile App

 A tool for guitar learners that prefer to learn by ear and visuals.
+Provides an easy way to save ideas to come back to them on your guitar.

 Short Walkthrough on YouTube:
 https://youtu.be/fZCShNffAM0